raphaelDkhn/Simple-Cairo-Network-example/README.md

 -  **VM Results**: Generated trace and memory files are stored in [model/vm_results](model/vm_results)

 ## Generating Traces and Memory Files
-To generate the required traces and memory files, follow these steps:
+To generate the traces and memory files, follow these steps:
 1. **Compile Cairo Programs**
 Navigate to each program directory and compile:
 ```shell